 Biographical information for tīpuna from 1700s and earlier are not yet included on "Kareao" as the information shared needs to be authenticated by Ngāi Tahu leaders before being made readily available.
-At times, places are often named after significant tīpuna.
+Places are often named after significant tīpuna or events that happened there.